Tick, Tick... Boom! (film)

 Tick, Tick...
 Boom! had its world premiere at the AFI Fest on November 10, 2021, and began a limited theatrical release two days later, before streaming on Netflix on November 19.
-The film received acclaim for Garfield's performance, the editing and Miranda's direction.
+The film received positive reviews for Garfield's performance, the editing, and Miranda's direction.
 It was named one of the best films of 2021 by the American Film Institute, and was nominated for Best Motion Picture - Musical or Comedy at the 79th Golden Globe Awards, and Best Picture at the 27th Critics' Choice Awards.
-For his performance, Garfield earned numerous awards, including the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy, as well as a nomination for the Academy Award for Best Actor.
+For his performance, Garfield earned numerous awards, including the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy, and a nomination for the Academy Award for Best Actor.
+The film additionally received an Academy Award nomination for Best Film Editing.

 Plot

 In 1992, Jonathan Larson performs his rock monologue Tick, Tick...
 Boom! at New York Theatre Workshop, accompanied by friends Roger and Karessa.
-He describes an incessant ticking noise he hears in his head and begins to tell his story.
+He describes a constant ticking noise he hears in his head and begins to tell the story of the events leading to his 30th birthday.
 An unseen narrator explains the film is the true story of Larson, "except for the parts Jonathan made up."

-In early 1990, Jonathan juggles work at the Moondance Diner in SoHo with preparing for a workshop of his musical and passion project Superbia.
-He feels pressure to be successful before he turns 30: with his birthday just over a week away, he sees the workshop as his last chance.
-He has a party at home with friends, including his former roommate Michael, his girlfriend Susan, and fellow waiters Freddy and Carolyn.
+In early 1990, Jonathan juggles work at the Moondance Diner in SoHo while preparing for a workshop of his musical and passion project Superbia.
+He feels pressure to be successful before he turns 30: with his birthday just over a week away, he sees the workshop as his last chance ("30/90").

+Jonathan has a party at home with friends, including his former roommate Michael, his girlfriend Susan, and fellow waiters Freddy and Carolyn ("Boho Days").
 Susan tells Jonathan about a teaching job at Jacob's Pillow and asks him to come.
-Michael, who previously left theater for a lucrative advertising career, sees Susan's offer as an opportunity for Jonathan to consider a serious future, and invites Jonathan to join an advertising focus group at his company.
+Michael, who previously left theater for a lucrative advertising career ("No More"), sees Susan's offer as an opportunity for Jonathan to consider a serious future and invites Jonathan to join an advertising focus group at his company.

 Jonathan's producer Ira asks him to write a new song for Superbia because the story needs it.
-This troubles him, as his idol Stephen Sondheim told him the same at a composing workshop some years ago, but he can't come up with anything and he only has a week.
+This troubles him, as his idol Stephen Sondheim told him the same at a composing workshop some years ago ("LCD Readout"), but he can't come up with anything, and he only has a week.

-Jonathan finds himself unable to concentrate on preparing for the workshop as he thinks about Michael and Susan's offers.
-His anxieties are only compounded when he learns from Carolyn that Freddy, who is HIV-positive, has been hospitalized.
-Susan, frustrated by Jonathan's indecisiveness and obsession with his career, breaks up with him.
+Jonathan's anxieties over the workshop and Michael and Susan's offers ("Johnny Can't Decide") are compounded when he learns from Carolyn that Freddy, who is HIV-positive, has been hospitalized ("Sunday").
+He chooses to prioritize the workshop ("Sextet Montage"), which leads to trouble in his personal life: Susan, frustrated by Jonathan's indecisiveness and obsession with his career, breaks up with him ("Therapy"), and he angers Michael when he deliberately sabotages the focus group.
+Michael accuses him of wasting the privilege to have a life with the person he loves—something Michael cannot do as a gay man in the AIDS crisis—for the sake of a financially unstable theater career.